 The town values its many scenic views.
 Specific areas in town with exceptional scenic values are identified in the table below.
 All views are accessible from public roads as shown on Map 12.
-Other scenic areas exist, but roadside views are experienced by the largest number of people.
+Other scenic areas exist, including the town's extensive network of trails.
+However, roadside views are experienced by the largest number of people.
 All significant scenic roadways include at least two exemplary examples of the scenic characteristics described above.
 With the exception of villages, all are intact landscapes with minimal development other than historic homes and barns.
 All include diverse elements such as fields, meadows, water features, wooded hillsides, distant views, and/or old roadside trees.
 Historic villages are the focal points of the rural landscape and feature many historic structures.

-Development is not prohibited within these scenic areas; however, careful siting, design, and in some cases screening shall be required in order to protect the identified characteristics of these views.
+Careful siting, design, and in some cases screening shall be required in order to protect the identified characteristics of these scenic views.
 Foreground areas (within 1⁄2 mile) are particularly sensitive to visual impacts.
-Larger solar projects designed to serve more than the needs of individual residences, commercial or institutional needs (villages), an individual farm or a small group of residences shall not be permitted in these viewsheds.
-Screening and careful siting of smaller projects will be critical to protect resource values.
-(See Energy and Energy Conservation).
+Their proximity means that people see far more detail than in more distant areas.
+Larger development including solar projects greater than and 50kW and that are intended to feed power into the regional grid independent of local needs shall not be permitted in these viewsheds.
+Screening and careful siting of new development and facilities, including solar projects and communications towers, will be critical to protect resource values.
+(For additional siting criteria see Chapter 6.)